 By the way, you can actually buy books of all SAP transaction codes.
 It seems strange to me since you can generate a list of transaction codes yourself very easily.
 So safe yourself some money and follow my steps below.

 All SAP tcodes are stored in 2 SAP database tables:

 The second table, TSTCT, is most useful as it includes all SAP tcodes and the description of what they actually do (and it includes all installed languages, too).
 So I downloaded the entire table to an Excel spreadsheet (only in English though).
 If you want to download this table for yourself in a different language you can easily do so by using transaction code SE16 and then entering table TSTCT.

 Before I downloaded the table I guessed that there must be 10s of 1000s of transaction codes…maybe 50,000?
 Maybe 70,000?
 Well, it turns out I was way off – there are 100,000 tcodes in the SAP ECC 6 system!
 You can download the entire list here: SAP transaction codes

 Now, granted, I don’t know how useful such a list really is – after all, it contains 100,000 records.
 I added filter criteria to each column – this lets you search the Tcode descriptions for a particular word, for example, I searched for the word ‘asset’ to find all (well, not all, but almost 500) Tcodes related to Asset Accounting.

 Anyway, go ahead and download the list of all SAP transaction codes and play around with it.
 And please let me know in the comments if you have any tips & tricks related to transaction codes.

 And, as always, thank you for sharing this post!

-Thomas Michael is the CEO of the Michael Management Corporation, the leading provider of award-winning online SAP training.
+Thomas Michael is the CEO of the Michael Management Corporation - one of the leading providers of online SAP training.
 He lives in New York City, had 2 Guinness on St. Patrick's Day and is obsessed with making corporate training fun and effective again.